wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

 ## Objectives
-In this hands-on lab, you will learn how to:
+In this hands-on-lab, you will learn how to:
 * Use Visual Studio to connect to an API
 * Provision an Azure Web App to host the Web site
 * Modify a view to add caching